SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-10-math-matters-essential-math-for-aspiring-ai-experts/index.md

 Linear algebra is a branch of mathematics that has revolutionized the way we understand and interact with the world around us.
 At its core, linear algebra is about **vectors**.

-{% aside %}
+## What is a vector?

-**Vector**: A vector is a mathematical object that has both *magnitude* (length) and *direction*.
+A vector is a mathematical object that has both *magnitude* (length) and *direction*, often used to represent quantities<a href="#ref-4"><sup id="back-to-4">4</sup></a> with both size and orientation<a href="#ref-5"><sup id="back-to-5">5</sup></a>, such as displacement, velocity, or force.
 In linear algebra, vectors are often represented as *arrows* in a coordinate system, with the length of the arrow representing the magnitude of the vector and the direction of the arrow representing the direction of the vector.
 Think of them as super-powered lists of numbers that can be added, subtracted, multiplied, and combined in countless ways.
 With vectors, we can represent everything from data points to directions, velocities, and even complex systems.
 Vectors are a fundamental concept in linear algebra and are used in many areas of mathematics and science.

 Example: